 Due to genetic defects causing their male population to suffer extreme mental and physical defects, House Escher is a matriarchal House with women making up the majority of their population.
 The House is renowned for their expertise in creating pharmaceutical and chemical products, such as growth hormones, medicines and designer drugs that they supply to the other Houses.
 The House is controlled by the Matriarchal Council, headed by the young but talented Queen Adina.

 Consisting entirely of women, the gangs of House Escher focus on speed and skill over raw strength.
 Led by intelligent yet unstable war-maidens, the gangers of the House are sadistic warriors who often toy with their opponents and compete with each other to perform the most stylish kill.
 As masters of chemistry, the weapons used by the gangs of House Escher often deliver deadly toxins or mind-breaking hallucinogens into the systems of those they wound.

-- Amazon Brigade: After millennia of exposure to harmful chemicals and other alchemical substances, the male half of House Escher have been either left so physically and mentally defective they are used only for genetic breeding programs (1st edition) or have gone extinct entirely (3rd edition).
+- Amazon Brigade: After millennia of exposure to harmful chemicals and other alchemical substances, the male portion of House Escher have been left physically and mentally defective used only for genetic breeding programs.
 Due to this deficiency the active members of the House, and the gangs that protect their territory, are universally female.

 - Chainmail Bikini: In the 3rd Edition of the game, all Escher warriors, except Juves, come equipped with flak armournote as standard.
 On the models this is represented by a padded sports bra, and the occasional armoured shoulder pad or thigh protector, that gives exactly the same protection as the flak armour greatcoats worn by members of House Delaque.